kgex/developer-roadmap/src/data/roadmaps/ml/content/transformer-decoder.md

 # Transformer Decoder in ML

-1.In machine learning, a transformer decoder is a type of neural network architecture that is commonly used in natural language processing (NLP) tasks such as language translation, text summarization, and sentiment analysis.
+1. In machine learning, a transformer decoder is a type of neural network architecture that is commonly used in natural language processing (NLP) tasks such as language translation, text summarization, and sentiment analysis.

-# Transformer decorder with NN
+# Transformer decoder with NN

 The transformer decoder is a component of the Transformer model, which was introduced in the paper "Attention Is All You Need" by Vaswani et al. in 2017.
 The Transformer model is a neural network architecture that uses self-attention mechanisms instead of recurrent neural networks (RNNs) to process sequential data.